jnk0le/simple-crt/RA8D1_cursed/README.md

 ### other issues

-- irq vector table cannot be dispatched from itcm.
+- irq vector table cannot be dispatched from itcm. (init by 64bit for ECC ???)

 ## notes

 - expected `$_CPUTAPID` is ignored by openocd, debug session reads `SWD DPIDR 0x6ba02477`

-- debugger has issues with reading DTCM/ITCM (all aliases), only disassembler shows something in there
+- if openocd experiences ECC error while reading memory, then the debugger doesn't show anything in there.
+(openocd console will show "Error: Failed to read memory at 0x20000000")

 - vector table covers only the standard ARM irqs